Kamala Harris says China intimidates to back South China Sea claims | Law-Order

 Kamala Harris says China intimidates to back South China Sea claims

-Harris's seven-day trip to Singapore and Vietnam is aimed at standing up to China's growing security and economic influence globally and addressing concerns about China's claims to disputed parts of the South China Sea.
-Diverting attention and resources to the region has become a centrepiece of President Joe Biden's administration, as it turns away from old security preoccupations with the withdrawal of U.S. forces from Afghanistan.
+Harris's seven-day trip to Singapore and Vietnam, only her second foray internationally, is aimed at standing up to China's growing security and economic influence, addressing concerns about Beijing's claims to disputed parts of the South China Sea and showing Washington can lead the way.
+In a speech in Singapore, Harris laid out the U.S. vision for the region built on human rights and a rules based international order and sought to solidify Washington's pivot towards Asia.

 - Country: